IFTTT Alternatives: For People Ready to Scale

 Pros

-• Strong support for API-heavy tasks and data manipulation.
+• Strong support for API-heavy tasks and detailed data transformation.

 Cons